Skip to content

 Q: Can a Codespace environment be shared?
 Can different people access the same Codespace instance?

 A Codespace environment is tied to each individual GitHub user account.
 Therefore, a Codespace instance opened by User A cannot be directly accessed by User B. However, User A can set a specific port to be public and share the URL with others.
-However, the server is still running under User A's account.
+However, the instance is still running under User A's account.

 Q: Personal Codespace vs. Organization Codespace?
 How is Codespace billed?